stepleton/bootloader/README.md

 EASy68K compiles the bootloader source code (`Bootloader.X68`) to a Motorola S-record file (`Bootloader.S68` by default) with no changes required.
 A few configuration options are present and documented in the source code.
-Eventually, an option to configure whether the bootloader is built for Twiggy or 3.5" systems may be available; for now, the bootloader only works for 3.5" disks.
+Options in the source code control whether the bootloader is built for 3.5" or Twiggy systems.

 Once created, the S-record file may be converted into raw binary code with the `EASyBIN.exe` program distributed with EASy68K, or with the `srec_cat` program